kb-dk/solr-and-snippets/corpus_analysis/README.md

 |./claussen07val.xml| [MAANENS TUNGSIND](https://tekster.kb.dk/text/adl-texts-claussen07val-shoot-workid66131) |workid66131|#biblid66131|4 4 3 3|13.8571|
 |./jacobjp08val.xml| [I Seraillets Have](https://tekster.kb.dk/text/adl-texts-jacobjp08val-shoot-workid63094) |workid63094|#biblid63094|14|6.7143|

-Sophus Claussen's and Brorson's poems are not sonnets, but all of them with strophe structure 4 4 3 3 definitely are sonnets, as implied by strophe structure and the approximately pentametric number of vowels per line (and, by the way, Aarestrup points often that he is actually writing sonnets).
+Sophus Claussen's first poem and Brorson's poems are not sonnets, but all of those with strophe structure 4 4 3 3 are definitely, as implied by strophe structure and the "approximately pentametric" number of vowels per line (and, by the way, Aarestrup often points out that he is actually writing sonnets).

-# Then we have the rhymes
+## Then we have the rhymes

 Beauty is in the eye of the beholder, says Shakespeare.
 I believe that is true.
-Then, however, I would like to add that the rhymes in poetry (like the pentameter) is in the ear of listener.
+Then, however, I would like to add that the rhymes and meters of poetry (like the pentameter) is in the ear of listener.
 It is time consuming to read houndreds figure out the rhyme structure.
 So an approximate idea of the rhymes could be have comparing the verse line endings.

-This is error prone.
-[Consider this sonnet by
+This is error prone, though.
+[Consider this sonnet by P.M.
-P.M.
 Møller](https://tekster.kb.dk/text/adl-texts-moeller01val-shoot-workid62307).

 ```